Balancing Value Underestimation and Overestimation with Realistic Actor-Critic: RAC

 The maximum entropy objective~\cite{ziebart2010modeling} encourages the robustness to noise and exploration by maximizing a weighted objective of the reward and the policy entropy:

-where $\alpha$ is the temperature parameter used to determine the relative importance of entropy and reward.
+where $\alpha$ is the temperature parameter that can be used to determine the relative importance of entropy and reward.
 Soft Actor-Critic(SAC)~\cite{haarnoja2018soft} seeks to optimize the maximum entropy objective by alternating between a soft policy evaluation and a soft policy improvement.
-A parameterized soft Q-function $Q_{\theta}\left(\mathbf{s},\mathbf{a}\right)$ , known as the critic in actor-critic methods, is trained by minimizing the soft Bellman backup:
+A parameterized soft Q-function $Q_{\theta}\left(\mathbf{s},\mathbf{a}\right)$ , known as the critic in actor-critic methods, is trained by minimizing the soft Bellman residual: